-The Certified Teachers pay scale will be broken into 5 steps which an employee can progress through on an annual basis and based on the number of years of experience held as a Certified Teacher.
+- The Certified Teachers pay scale comprises the following steps which an employee can progress through on an annual basis (on their anniversary date each year) and based on the number of years of experience held as a Certified Teacher. - 4.
 The rates below are based on funding available from the Ministry of Education.
-In the event that funding is withdrawn or there is a material change to Council's financial position, the parties may undertake a review, in good faith, how that may impact the pay scale.

-- · The pay scale will be reviewed annually. - A negotiated increase will be annually applied only where an employee is at the top of the step scale and does not get a 'progression step'. - At commencement of employment, or on appointment to a new role, a member's salary will be placed in the relevant category. - If an un-certified teacher elects to begin training, their rate will not decrease. - If a previously certified teacher did not keep up with certification, while the rate will not decrease, they will not be eligible for an increase. - In addition, remuneration increases above will occur in the following way: - Uncertified Teacher will receive an annual increase in line with the Living Wage increase.

-Certified Teacher - movement through the Certified Teacher steps will occur on the service anniversary date of a teacher, each year provided a teacher has met their Professional Growth Cycle requirements.
+In the event that funding is withdrawn or there is a material change to Council's financial position, the parties may undertake a review, in good faith, how that may impact the pay scale. - 5.
+The pay scale will be reviewed annually. - A negotiated increase may be annually applied only where an employee is at the top of the step scale and does not get a 'progression step'. - At commencement of employment, or on appointment to a new role, a member's salary will be placed in the relevant category. - If an un-certified teacher elects to begin training, their rate will not decrease. - If a previously certified teacher did not keep up with certification, while the rate will not decrease, they will not be eligible for an increase. - 10.
+In addition, remuneration increases above will occur in the following way: - Uncertified Teacher will receive an annual increase in line with the Living Wage increase. - Certified Teacher movement through the Certified Teacher steps will occur on the service anniversary date of a teacher, each year provided a teacher has met their Professional Growth Cycle requirements. - Note that years of experience refers to years completed at above 20 hours per week.
+Certified teachers working less than 20 hours per week will be eligible to progress to the next remuneration step after the completion of 2 (two) years' work. - A certified teacher will not be eligible for a remuneration increase where they do not meet the criteria for teacher's registration or are on a coaching or performance plan on their anniversary date. - The Initial rating will be determined by Head Teacher of the facility. - 11.
+Teachers will have the right of appeal if they disagree with their rating. - 12.
+Back-dating of rates will not occur unless specified.